Jutehk/CleanCity/tests/test-cases.md

 - Login link should navigate to the Login page
 - Registration link should navigate to the Registration page

-Actual Result: [To be filled during testing]
+Actual Result:
+Login link redirects correctly
+Registration link is broken; shows 404 error

 Status: ❌